MERT - Medical Emergency Response Team

 What retraining is required to maintain a MERT ?

 The most basic retraining for a MERT involves CPR/AED retraining after 2 years, a First Aid retraining after 3 years, and a Bloodborne Pathogens retraining yearly.
 We always stress however that MERT skills are skills that require practice.
 The average occupational response team will not see enough emergencies (hopefully) to be fluent with their skills unless they are challenged periodically with drills, exercises, and lectures.
-Our most successful MERT teams have a monthly meeting of about one hour where we run them through some scenarios and refresh critical skills.
-Cost for monthly retraining is $150.00 per one hour session.
+Our most successful MERT teams have a quarterly meeting which they use as a practice session.
 We highly recommend this format.
-If this is too involved for your site, our standard MERT lease includes a yearly refresher session and certification training every two years.
+If this is too involved for your site, our standard MERT lease includes a yearly training session where new trainees can be certified or the previous trainees can be renewed.
 We also have simulation software available of the internet and on CD-ROM (PC only) for less formal refresher training on your computer.

 I'd like to discuss the possibility of starting a MERT team - who do I speak to?